 In El Salvador, children have two choices: try as hard as they can to stay in school or submit to the constant pressure to join neighborhood gangs.
 Organized crime is rife in El Salvador, and recruitment starts at an early age, when kids are at their most vulnerable.
 Often, their parents are working and the children are home alone—that’s when gang culture starts to come knocking, angling for loyalty and increasing their numbers.

-When parents are involved in their children’s day-to-day lives, says Children Incorporated’s International Programs Director Luis Bourdet, they’ll have some control over some of these situations.
+When parents are involved in their children’s day-to-day lives, they’ll have some control over their child’s activities.
 But that can’t always be the case, and that’s why programs like the Marillac secondary school are often the only force helping children resist an easier, but much more dangerous, way to make a living.

 Opening doors to a better life

-The Sisters who have run Marillac focus on expanding their reach and intensifying their offerings for the poor families that surround them.
-They recognize that children not only need education, a safe space to learn, and psychological support, but also the kind of activities that foster motivation, independence, and a sense of community.
-To further these goals, the sisters have put their heads together and dreamed up new facilities that sponsors have helped them turn into reality.
+The Sisters who run Marillac focus on expanding their reach and increasing their offerings for the poor families that surround them.
+They recognize that children not only need education, a safe space to learn, and psychological support, but also activities that foster motivation, independence, and a sense of community.
+To further these goals, the sisters have put their heads together and dreamed up new facilities that sponsors have helped them become reality.
 A new gymnasium, a computer lab, and even a robotics program.
 Children Incorporated has been proud to help with the security for the lab, and even prouder to watch as the children find joy in something that will help them stay focused on a better life for both them and their families.

-They recognize that children need education, a safe space to learn, and psychological support, but also the kind of activities that foster motivation, independence, and a sense of community.
+They recognize that children need education, a safe space to learn, and psychological support, but also the activities that foster motivation, independence, and a sense of community.

 Members of the community began to promote Sofia in the area, and she was invited to participate on a local television program.
 The producers noticed her skill at singing, dancing, and leading other children, and asked her if she would like her own show, now a popular children’s musical hour.